 Come to think of it, do any of us rush to admit that we are in the wrong – about anything???

 Think for a moment about the last time someone accused you of something.
 It may have been something trivial, a mistake or an oversight.
 How did you feel and how did you react?
 Did you own up or did you fight your corner, make excuses or just down right deny it?
 (Alternately you may be a paragon who never makes mistakes and in the extremely rare occasions when it does happen you immediately own up.
 If that is the case then this argument is wasted on you, as it is actually meant for us lesser mortals!!!)

-What this is arguing is that denial is not something pathological (a symptom of an illness) but instead how most humans react when they are accused or feel under threat.
-And the more threatening the situation is the more robust the denial will be.
+What we are arguing is that denial is not something pathological (a symptom of an illness) but instead is how most humans react to being accused or feel under threat.
+And the more threatening the situation is, the more robust the denial will be.

 Wow, bet you weren’t expecting that, were you?

 The drinking is his (or her) problem.
-However there are things you can do about it.
+However, there are things you can do about it.
 You can influence how he drinks, where and when and even IF he drinks.
-But in order to do that you need to change your approach and use a system that runs counter to anything you have been using so far.
+But in order to do that you need to change your approach and use a system that runs counter to anything you have been doing so far.